 By offering this program pilot, EPA hopes to understand the value of businesses receiving face-to-face expert advice and whether it can create positive changes to the way waste and pollution is managed.

-The Small Business Program pilot will provide tailored expert advice and practical support to 100 small businesses.
+The Small Business Program pilot will provide tailored expert advice and practical support to a limited number of small businesses.

 The advice should help small businesses integrate the required risk management practices into their business processes.